 Beef: Part of the Problem or Part of the Solution?

-The question of whether or not we should eat beef touches on complicated and politically charged topics: class, pollution, animal welfare, public health, and more recently, regenerative agriculture.
-There is no simple answer about whether eating beef is good or bad.
+The question of whether or not we should eat beef touches on complicated and politically charged topics: class, pollution, animal welfare, public health, and more recently, regenerative agriculture, not to mention industrial food and even international trade.
+There is actually no simple answer about whether eating beef is good or bad.
 Everyone at Zero Foodprint eats beef, for instance.
 But there’s a lot to be gained from understanding the ins and outs of the issue.
 Read on and decide for yourself.